ebzzry/ebzzry.github.io/src/ugarit.md

 $ sudo apt-get install chicken-bin
 ```

-If it isn't available on your system, you may download it from
+If it isn’t available on your system, you may download it from
 [code.call-cc.org](http://code.call-cc.org/)

-After Chicken is installed, let's install Ugarit itself, and its
+After Chicken is installed, let’s install Ugarit itself, and its
 dependencies:

 ```bash